Extremal domains in $\mathbb{S}^2$: Geometric and Analytic methods: Introduction

+\begin{quote} {\bf Theorem A:} {\it Let $(\Omega, u)$, $\Omega \subset \s^2$ a finite domain, be an analytic solution to \eqref{OEP}.
+Assume that $\Max(u)$ contains a simple closed curve $\gamma$ that is an isolated component of $\Max(u)$.
+Then, $(\Omega ,u)$ is either antipodally or rotationally symmetric.
+In the latter case, $\Omega$ is either a disk or an annulus.} \end{quote}

+Theorem~A shows that the structure of the set of maximum points $\Max(u)$ strongly constrains the geometry of the associated $f-$extremal domain $\Omega$, without any assumption on the sign of the function $f$.
+Its proof is purely geometric and differs substantially from the arguments developed in \cite{EMa} for the special case $f(x)=2x$.

+It combines an adapted moving plane method with a lifting argument inspired by classical works on constant mean curvature surfaces (cf.~\cite{Me}).
+Unlike the traditional moving plane method on the $2-$sphere, which typically requires that the complement of the domain contains an entire geodesic \cite{KP} (although a half-geodesic suffices to apply the method), our approach only requires that the complement of the domain contains two antipodal points.
+Finally, we emphasize that the techniques developed here are flexible enough to extend the symmetry result to domains with multiple boundary components and mixed Dirichlet–Neumann boundary conditions.
+This phenomenon is further illustrated by a result \`a la Sirakov \cite{Sir} (see Lemma~\ref{LemSirakov}).
+In particular, Lemma~\ref{LemSirakov} extends the Kumaresan--Prajapat Theorem \cite{KP} under the sole assumption that a connected component of the complement of $\textup{cl}(\Omega)$ contains two antipodal points.

+A particularly relevant consequence of Theorem~A arises when the nonlinearity $f$ satisfies a natural positivity condition.

+\begin{quote} {\it Let $(\Omega, u)$, $\Omega \subset \s^2$ a finite domain, be an analytic solution to \eqref{OEP} and assume that $f(x,0)>0$ for all $x>0$.
+Then, either $\textup{Max}(u)$ contains only finitely many isolated points or the solution $(\Omega ,u)$ is either antipodally or rotationally symmetric.
+In the latter case, $\Omega$ is an annulus.} \end{quote}

+Corollary~A applies directly to several classical and widely studied models without additional topological assumptions, including: the eigenvalue problem ($f(x)=\lambda x$), the Serrin problem ($f(x)=\lambda x+1$), harmonic domains in $\mathbb{S}^2$ ($f(x)=1$), and the Allen--Cahn equation ($f(x)=x(1-x^2)$).

-It is important to highlight that the theory of \(f\)-extremal domains in the sphere is closely connected to the theory of capillary CMC surfaces in the unit ball (cf. \cite{Cav, EMa, Sou}).
-Since the arguments used to prove Theorem \ref{TheoremAnti} are rooted in the study of CMC surfaces in Euclidean space, we can extend these techniques to characterize certain types of surfaces with capillary boundaries.
-An open surface \(\Sigma \subset \mathbb{R}^3\) is said to have \textit{capillary boundaries} if each boundary component intersects from the inside a sphere centered at the origin at a constant angle, possibly with different radii and angles (cf. Definition \ref{surfacesWithFreeBoundaries} and Figure \ref{fig:CMCWithCapillaryBoundaries}).
+We next show that the geometric techniques developed above can be extended to characterize constant mean curvature surfaces with capillary boundaries that contain a neck.
+A properly embedded (analytic) surface \(\Sigma \subset \mathbb{R}^3 \setminus \set{\bf 0}\) is said to have \textit{capillary boundaries} if each boundary component intersects from the inside a sphere centered at the origin at a constant angle, possibly with different radii and angles (cf. Definition \ref{surfacesWithFreeBoundaries} and Figure \ref{fig:CMCWithCapillaryBoundaries}).
+A {\it neck} $\gamma\subset\Sigma \subset \mathbb{R}^3 \setminus \set{\bf 0}$ is defined as a closed (analytic) curve along which the distance function to the origin in $\mathbb{R}^3$, ${\bf d}_\Sigma(p):=|p|$ for $p\in\Sigma$, attains its absolute minimum, that is,